Our Family of Companies

 Our improved IESD metric allows portfolio managers, sector specialists, and analysts to analyze and discuss risk in the same single metric.
 In addition, IESD also allows our risk management process to be utilized from multiple viewpoints.
 Fort Washington enables portfolio managers to analyze this metric from a top-down view while sector analysts simultaneously view it from a bottom-up perspective.
 This framework puts risk management on the forefront, and desktop, of each investment professional’s mind throughout the investment process ensuring completeness and constant monitoring.

-See more information on implementing IESD to enhance risk management
+Learn more about implementing IESD to enhance risk management

 Complementing the Risk Budgeting Process